Free Guide, 14 Chapters · Updated April 2026

 Results & Figures

-Figure and table captions are independently indexed by Google Scholar and Google Images.
-They often appear in search results as standalone snippets.
+Figure and table captions are independently indexed by Google Search, Google Images, and Google Scholar.
+They often appear in Google Search results as standalone snippets and in Google Images panels alongside the image itself.
+AI retrieval tools also quote figure captions when a reader asks a question about a specific result or chart.
 A well-written caption can drive traffic to your paper even when the main text doesn't rank for a particular query.

 What to do